1 Habit Press Launching the Largest Book Ever Published on Entrepreneurial Habits, Featuring 300 Entrepreneurial Habits

 Gary Lockwood - Star of 2001: A Space Odyssey, and the Star Trek pilot episode

-Steven Samblis, creator of the 1 Habit book series, stated… “In times of great need, companies like ours must be on a mission to offer easy to digest knowledge to help people maintain their journey towards success.
+Steven Samblis, the creator of the 1 Habit book series, stated… “In times of great need, companies like ours must be on a mission to offer easy to digest knowledge to help people maintain their journey towards success.
 Entrepreneurial Success has never been more important than it is today.
-Though large in scale, one only needs to find 1 Habit in this book and apply it - to change their life forever.”
+Though large in scale, one only needs to find 1 Habit in this book and apply it - to change their lives forever.
+If you apply five Habits, you may just change the world!”

 Order the book from Amazon: https://www.amazon.com/HabitTM-Entrepreneurial-Success-Life-Changing-Turbo-Charge-ebook/dp/B08HKX3GTL

 What separates struggling small business owners from the powerfully rich?
-CEOs who seem to have everything working in their favor.
-They both embody Entrepreneurial Spirit, but one has superior HABITS.
+CEO’s who seems to have everything working in their favor.
+They both embody Entrepreneurial Spirits, but one has superior HABITS.
+Little shifts from mindset to management skills can create stronger leadership, increased revenue, and ultimately serve a bigger impact.

-To achieve unimaginable business success and financial wealth, you must change your Habits to reach the upper echelons of Entrepreneurship.
+To achieve unimaginable business success and financial wealth, you have to change your Habits to reach the upper echelons of Entrepreneurship.
 You must develop a Positive Habitual Entrepreneur Mindset, a way of thinking that comes from learning the best Entrepreneurs’ vital Habits.

 1 Habit™ for Entrepreneurial Success brought together some of the greatest Entrepreneurial Minds on the Planet and asked them each two simple questions.
 What is the 1 Habit that had the most significant impact on your life?
 What was the 1 un-Habit you needed to get rid of to clear your pathway to success?
 This book is the result.
 All you need is 1 Habit to change your life forever!